We earn commissions from brands listed on this site, which influences how listings are presented.

 • Grants: Non-repayable funds provided by government agencies, foundations, or organizations to support specific projects, research initiatives, or businesses that meet certain criteria.

-• Business credit cards: Revolving lines of credit offer convenience, flexibility, and rewards programs for purchases made by the business.
+• Business credit cards: Revolving lines of credit can offer introductory 0% APR periods; after the promo ends, a higher APR typically applies.
+Check the terms before using cards to finance operations.
 “Some business credit cards offer 0% financing for up to a year or more, but after that, the rate will likely go up dramatically,” Detweiler notes.

 Conclusion